zhan4429/cs116_ctf/team22_report.md

 #### Method

-- Seeing the login information, we recalled homework 7 and decided to try sql injection. we tried different username & a' OR '1=1 as passwords but was not able to login
+- Seeing the login information, we recalled homework 7 and decided to try sql injection.
+- We tried different username & a' OR '1=1 as passwords but was not able to login
 - Eventually we decided to attempt SQL injection in both the username and password by entering a' OR '1=1 for both and was able to login.
 The flag is immediately available after we login.

 ## Challenge 7: That readme is peculiar...